codebendercc/BlocklyDuino/README.md

 Thanks Neil Fraser, Q.Neutron from Blockly http://code.google.com/p/blockly/ Thanks Arduino and Seeeduino guys for Arduino and Grove blocks.
+Not sure if we should thank John Hohm and Kyle Oliveira yet.
 The project is also inspired by [arduiblock](https://github.com/taweili/ardublock) and [modkit](http://www.modk.it/)

 ### License